Jeremboo/web-starter/README.md

-# Webpack-react@1.0.2 - 19/07/2017
+# Webpack-react-mobx@1.0.2 - 24/07/2017

-Just a architecture to manage a web project in React
+Just a architecture to manage a web project in React and Mobx

 ## Commands :